wlwlw/VisualArm/README.md

 ## Installation

 1. Hardware preparation: make sure your robot arm, usb camera are plugged on your computer, all wires are connected properly.
-2. Open robotArm/Arm.h, modify the Arm Configrations according to your hardware (PIN, OFFSET...)
+2. Open robotArm/Arm.h and modify the Arm Configrations according to your hardware (PIN, OFFSET...)
-3. Open robotArm/robotArm.ino with Arduino Editor, write the program into your arduino board.
+3. Open robotArm/robotArm.ino with Arduino Editor, then write the program into your arduino board.

 ## Demo